-Shadowy figures in the window, chilling entrance during the summer, the old church in Beijing keeps its secrets close to the chest.
+Shadowy figures in the window, chilling entrance during the summer, the old and haunted church in Beijing called Chaonei No. 81, keeps its secrets close to the chest.

 The Woman Hanging from the Rafters

-The history behind the house is clouded in mystery, and there seems that no one can really agree on one account.
+The history behind Chaonei No. 81 is clouded in mystery, and there seems that no one can really agree on one account.
 But ghost stories have their own way of ignoring this, and sneaking their way into the mind of those around anyway.
 And according to the locals, this place has always been haunted.
 The locals persist in their own lore that she can indeed be heard, especially on those stormy nights, screaming from the empty house during thunder.

-Even the construction of the house has been up for dispute with strange tales.
-Like a British priest who supposedly built on the property disappeared before being able to build the church.
+Even the construction of the house has been up for dispute with strange tales from the Chaonei Church.
+Like the story of a British priest who supposedly built on the property disappeared before being able to build the church.
 When a search party was sent, they supposedly found a secret tunnel leading all the way northeast of the premise to the Dashanzi neighborhood.

-There have also been three people, working on construction down in the basement in the building next to No. 81.
+There have also been three people, working on construction down in the basement in the building next to Chaonei No. 81 that supposedly vanished into thin air.
 They got drunk on the job and decided to break into the house by breaking the thin wall that separated the two houses.
 They were never seen again according to the reports.

-In 2016 however, the house was renovated and rented out.
-Perhaps that is what it took to get rid of the spirit and the lore seeping from the old bricks.
+In 2016 however, Chaonei No. 81. interior and outside was renovated and rented out.
+Perhaps that is what it took to get rid of the spirit and the lore seeping from the old bricks of the Chaonei Church.
 But there are also those claiming they have an uneasy feeling of dread when walking by the house.
 And even in the hot summer, with the sun scorching right at the door, the doorway of the mansion somehow always feels cooler than in the shade.

 More like this